 Four grade points are awarded for each semester hour in which the student receives an "A", three grade points for each hour of "B", two grade points for each hour of "C", one grade point for each hour of "D", and no grade points for an "F".
 The grade point average is the quotient obtained by dividing the total number of grade points earned by the number of semester hours which a student has completed.
-Grades of "I", "IP", "W", and "AW" are not assigned grade point values.
+Grades of "I", "IP", "SP", "W", and "AW-- are not assigned grade point values.

-Students who receive an "I" or an "IP" grade will have their grade point average computed on the basis of only those courses which they have completed and received a final grade.
-When courses are repeated, only the most recent grade will be used to caluclate grade points and semester hours.
+Students who receive an "I", "IP", or an "SP" grade will have their grade point average computed on the basis of only those courses which they have completed and received a final grade.